camj10/BID-javascript/README.md

 This is a project to make practices in the Javascript area.
-Including methods and class
+Including arrowFunctions, methods and class